Part 3 – Panster or Plotter? What type of writer are you?

 “When forced to work within a strict framework, the imagination is tasked to its utmost – and will produce the richest ideas.
 Given total freedom, the work is likely to sprawl.” – T.S.
 Eliot

 Writing any lengthy piece of work will split authors into two camps.
-There are those who plan each step before they write and then there are those who will mull over an idea, scribble down a few notes and begin writing.
+Those who plan each step before they write and those who scribble down a few notes and begin writing.

 You are either a pantster or a plotter.
 So which type of writer are you?